bgromov/TelloSwift/README.md

 If you are looking to start hacking with Tello, these pages should give a good start: [Low-level protocol](https://tellopilots.com/wiki/protocol/) (quite incomplete but still useful), [Tello.
 What's possible?](https://tellopilots.com/threads/tello-whats-possible.88/), and [Has anyone decoded the log headers/messages from the Tello?](https://tellopilots.com/threads/has-anyone-decoded-the-log-headers-messages-from-the-tello.511/).

 The package provides two interfaces: `Tello` and `TelloCommander`.
-The latter provides a simplified interface to the drone that allows to chain a few simple network and motion commands.
+The latter provides a simplified interface to the drone that allows one to chain a few simple network and motion commands.

 ## Example